Steering is an essential feature of non-locality in quantum theory

-Having established definitive counter-examples to the UP-QGV correspondence, let us explain why this correspondence breaks down for these specific games, and when we might expect the relationship to hold.
-To do so, we examine the assemblage $\{p(a|x), \mathbf{\tilde{\sigma}}_{a|x}\}$ of maximally certain states for these games.
-For both games $g^{(1)}$ and $g^{(2)}$ we show that the corresponding assemblage of maximally certain states does not obey the no-signaling relation Eq.(\ref{eq:steering-ns}), so the HJW theorem does not guarantee the existence of a shared entangled state and measurements on Alice that would prepare the corresponding maximally certain states on Bob's system.
-Formally, we see that the UP-QGV correspondence needs to be supplemented by the following no-signaling constraint on the maximally certain states.

-\begin{obs} The uncertainty principle precisely determines the non-locality of quantum theory whenever the maximally certain states $\hat{\sigma}^{B}_{a|x}$ of one party's measurements together with the optimal local probabilities $\{p(a|x)\}$ of the other party, forms a no-signaling assemblage, i.e., when $\{p(a|x), \hat{\sigma}^{B}_{a|x}\}$ obeys Eq.(\ref{eq:steering-ns}). \end{obs} The games $g^{(1)}$ and $g^{(2)}$ show that this condition is not always obeyed by the maximally certain states.
-An interesting open question is whether the conditions in the above Observation \ref{obs1} are met for all \textit{unique games}.
+Let us now see why the UP-QGV correspondence breaks down for the particular game $G^{(7)}$, and establish conditions for the correspondence to hold.
+To do so, we examine the assemblage $\{P_\text{A$|$X}(a|x), \mathbf{\tilde{\sigma}}_{a|x}\}$ of maximally certain states.
+For the game $G^{(7)}$ it can be readily verified that the corresponding assemblage of maximally certain states does not obey the no-signaling relation Eq.(\ref{eq:steering-ns}), so the SHJW theorem does not guarantee the existence of a shared entangled state and measurements on Alice's side that would prepare the corresponding maximally certain states on Bob's system.
+Formally, we may make the observation (which follows from well-known demands on steerability \cite{Wiseman}) that the UP-QGV correspondence holds when the probabilities $P_\text{A$|$X}(a|x)$ together with the maximally certain states $\hat{\sigma}^\text{B}_{a|x}$ obey the no-signaling constraint in Eq.(\ref{eq:steering-ns}). \begin{obs} The uncertainty principle determines the non-locality of quantum theory whenever the maximally certain states $\hat{\sigma}^\text{B}_{a|x}$ of one party's measurements together with the optimal local probabilities $\{P(a|x)\}$ of the other party, forms a no-signaling assemblage, i.e., when $\{P(a|x), \hat{\sigma}^\text{B}_{a|x}\}$ obeys Eq.(\ref{eq:steering-ns}). \end{obs} The game $G^{(7)}$ shows that this condition is not always obeyed by the maximally certain states.
+While it appears at present an intractable problem to characterize the set of all games where the UP-QGV correspondence breaks down, we can nevertheless show that the game $G^{(7)}$ is not singular in this respect.
+Indeed, every two-party non-maximally entangled state $| \psi \rangle$ (i.e. a state not of the form $\frac{1}{\sqrt{d}}\sum_{i=1}^{d} |i, i \rangle$ for some $d > 1$) is the optimal state for a game $G_{\psi}$ for which the correspondence does not hold.
+This is captured in the following proposition (whose proof is given in the Supplementary Note 4).